What is this course?

 - 2 days of high quality instruction from a Scrum Alliance Certified Scrum Professional and Agile expert with over 10 years’ Agile experience

-- Access to electronic copies of course materials and other reference documentation
+- Access to electronic copies of other reference documentation

 - Agil8 Community membership including face-to-face and virtual networking and knowledge sharing opportunities, access to industry experts, special offers and invitations to special events